Does It Matter Who Files For Divorce First In Georgia?

 scales of justice

 When you’re the first party to file for divorce, you not only get the time and space to prepare documents, but you also get the chance to choose your attorney before you file.
-In addition to this, your spouse cannot restrict your choice of attorney by working with the one you may have already had in mind before you get the chance to.
-Because it’s important to find an attorney you trust, having your pick before filing is key to a successful outcome.
+Filing first can give you more time to research, interview, and retain an attorney you trust before immediate response deadlines apply.
+Because it’s important to find an attorney you trust, having the opportunity to make that decision deliberately can be key to a successful outcome.

 Protection Against Moving Assets